stuntguy3000/PiLED/README.md

 ### Police
 Various effects using blue/red/white coloured strobes to emulate Police/EMS light bar sequences.

-### RocketLeague
-Rocket League GSI Effects.
-Requires a special GSI plugin that is still under development because it runs like crap!
-Watch this space... (aka never)

 ### SingleFlash
 Used to strobe a single colour for a very short amount of time, like a 'tap' button.